snRNA-seq Guide: cluster QC

 Cluster QC is run after ‘nuclei’ QC where droplets/nuclei are quality controlled in the following process:

-1. Evaluate each droplet for if it contains nuclei or only ambinet RNA (an ‘empty droplet’) with DropletUtils::emptyDrops() , DROP empty droplets, KEEP droplets containing nuclei
+1. Evaluate each droplet for if it contains nuclei or only ambient RNA (an ‘empty droplet’) with DropletUtils::emptyDrops() , DROP empty droplets, KEEP droplets containing nuclei (see DropletUtils docs)

 3. Nuclei are evaluated by sample for high mitochondrial rate, low sum UMI, or low detected genes with scuttle::isOutlier() , DROP nuclei that are over cutoff for any metrics, KEEP nuclei that pass all metrics